julianee-jk/IDAssignment2/README.md

     * This project made use of CSS to style the content of the website.

 * [JavaScript](https://www.javascript.com/)
-    * This project made use of JavaScript to make the webpage much more interactive, aesthetic with animations as well as to make use of API to retrieve Pokémon information from the PokeAPI.
+    * This project made use of JavaScript to make the webpage much more interactive, aesthetic with animations as well as to make use of API to retrieve Pokémon information from the PokéAPI.

 * [JQuery](https://jquery.com/)
     * Similary to JavaScript, this project made use of JQuery to help simplify the use of JavaScript.